atryto/atryto-api/README.md

 ## Database Migrations and versioning

-We are using [flyway](https://flywaydb.org) to support migrations.
+We are using an ORM called [sequelize](http://docs.sequelizejs.com/) that is also responsible for migrations.

 ### migrating locally
     - using docker:
         - with docker, the migration will happen automatically so all you need to run is:
             - `docker-compose up` or `docker-compose build && docker-compose up`(if you want to rebuild the images)
     - without docker:
-        - local development: `npm run dev-init-db`
-        - test: `npm run dev-init-db-test`
+        - `npm run db:migrate && npm run db:seed`

 ## Useful curl commands

 - Users
     - `curl -H "Content-Type: application/json" -X POST --data '{"email": "user@test.com", "username":"marco", "password":"password1"}' http://localhost:3000/users `